Jodosoft/Libraries/README.md

 a collection of carefully crafted utilities picked from personal projects, covering numerics, geometry and data structures.

-The types in these packages adopt the style and design principals of the .NET SDK, making them easy to use and maintain.
-Testing, benchmarking, and static analysis tools are used to ensure a high level of quality.
+The types within these packages adopt the style and design principals of the .NET SDK, making them easy to use and maintain.
+Testing, benchmarking, and static analysis tools are used to further ensure a high level of quality.

 The packages target .NET Framework 4.6 and .NET Standard 2.0, allowing maximum compatibility with different runtimes.
-The packages are available on NuGet.org, or can be built from this repository with standard build tools.
+The packages are available on NuGet.org, or can be built without dependencies from this repository with Visual Studio Community Edition.

-github.com/JosephJShort/Jodo/ is the home of this repository, and should be used for reporting bugs, requesting features or creating pull requests.
+https://github.com/JosephJShort/Jodo is the home of this repository, and should be used for reporting bugs, requesting features or creating pull requests.

 API documentation is available at https://jodo.dev, though it is mostly auto-generated for the time being.